Malcolm Slaney

 My primary scientific goal is to

-My role in this research area is a modeler, I build models
+research area is a modeler, I build models that explain the

-the neurophysiological and psychoacoustic data.
-Hopefully
+neurophysiological and psychoacoustic data.
+Hopefully these

-will help other researchers understand the mechanisms
+models will help other researchers understand the mechanisms

-in better experiments.
-My latest work in this area is titled
+involved and result in better experiments.
+My latest work in

-Correlograms to Neurophysiology and Psychoacoustics" and was
+Neurophysiology and Psychoacoustics" and was presented at

-at the XIth
+the XIth

 International